Short-term residential treatment center for teen depression | ThreePeaks Ascent

 People experiencing depression often blame themselves for the negative things or feelings in their life.
 This can lead people with depression to be overly apologetic which isn’t healthy.

 People respond to depression in different ways.
 Some people try to control different parts of their lives to compensate for the lack of control of their emotions.
-Counterintuitively, this means that someone struggling with depression might present as a perfectionist.
+Counterintuitively, this means that some teens and young adults struggling with depression might present as a perfectionists.

 Depression often leads to shifts in mood, but can also lead to shifts in personality.
 Depression is a complex chemical and emotional process and can have a variety of outcomes that are often difficult to predict or explain.